NoroffFEU/programming-foundations-ca-mar-ols/README.md

 - temperature (Function), a function to calculate if your current temperature is high enough for the insects to thrive
   - To run function, type: insectHotel.temperature(); in the console of your browser, and insert the current temperature in your area in the parentheses and hit enter

+### References:

+Icons used in UI, all from Flaticon.com:

+- Beehive: Smashicons
+- Bee/ladybug: amonrat rungreangfangsai
+- Butterfly/wasp: Freepik
+- Bumblebee: Amethyst prime

+Background made by me, made up of the above icons.

+- Bee sound from taylordon at freesound.org.

+Photo of insect hotel, taken by my dad, Rolf Olsen.